 The Millar Piano Duo has performed together since 2008, appearing on several series including Westwood Concerts (Toronto), Tapestry Concerts (Lancaster, ON), and Sunday Rendez-vous at Stewart Hall (Pointe-Claire, QC).
-Earlier this fall, they made their recording debut on Toronto composer Frank Horvat’s release Me to We.
+In 2017, the husband and wife duo made their recording debut on Toronto composer Frank Horvat’s release Me to We.

-Toronto-based pianist Gregory Millar made his professional debut at age 18 with a solo recital in his hometown of Lachine, QC, after winning that city’s prestigious mérite culturel award.
-He has since led a career as a versatile soloist and chamber musician that has brought him across several Canadian provinces, the Northeastern United States, and a recent European debut in Belgium.
+Gregory Millar made his professional debut at age 18 with a solo recital in his hometown of Lachine, QC, after being awarded that city’s prestigious mérite culturel prize.
+He has since led a career as a versatile solo performer and chamber musician that has brought him to several Canadian provinces, the Northeastern United States, and Belgium.
 His playing has been described as “compelling… a tour de force… devastatingly beautiful.”
-(The Muskokan) Millar is featured on two CDs of chamber music by Toronto composer Frank Horvat – Me to We and The Current Agenda – released this past September.
-He gave the premiere of Colin Eatock’s Book of Saints in 2010, as well as the first complete performance of Jean Coulthard’s 13 Preludes at the conference of the Canadian University Music Society in Victoria, BC in 2013.
-He also has appeared on the Belfountain Music Festival in Caledon, ON, Westwood Concerts series in Toronto, and was a guest soloist with the Mississauga Symphony Orchestra.
-Millar has partnered with many prominent artists and ensembles, including violinist Jasper Wood, violist George Taylor, soprano Melanie Conly, actress/singer Theresa Tova, Talisker Players of Toronto, and the Venuti String Quartet.
-In addition, he served as a resident pianist for the Banff Centre’s summer masterclass program, as well as the Kendall Betts Horn Camp in New Hampshire.
+(The Muskokan) Millar is featured on two CDs of chamber music by Toronto composer Frank Horvat – Me to We and The Current Agenda – released in 2017.
+He gave the premiere of Colin Eatock’s Book of Saints as well first complete performance of Jean Coulthard’s 13 Preludes.
+As a concerto soloist, Millar has performed with the Kindred Spirits Orchestra and the Mississauga Symphony Orchestra.
+He has partnered with many prominent artists and ensembles, including violinist Jasper Wood, soprano Melanie Conly, actress Theresa Tova, the Talisker Players and the Venuti String Quartet.
+Millar also has served as resident collaborative pianist for the Kendall Betts Horn Camp in New Hampshire and the Banff Centre’s summer masterclass program.

-Prior to moving to Canada, Raposa completed B.A., M.M., and D.M.A. degrees at the University of New Hampshire, University of Massachusetts-Amherst, and University of Rochester – Eastman School of Music respectively, where she earned top awards for her solo and collaborative performances.
-She enjoys running and creative writing in her spare time.
+Prior to moving to Canada, Raposa completed BA, MM, and DMA degrees at the University of New Hampshire, University of Massachusetts-Amherst, and Eastman School of Music respectively, earning top awards for her solo and collaborative performances.
+She is a long-distance runner who enjoys creative writing and photography in her spare time.